 (a) Effect of S-Corporation Status.
 S-corporation status is achieved by an eligible C-corporation making an election to be so treated.
 All shareholders, including their spouses if their stock is community property, must consent to such election.
 Generally, the result of electing S-corporation status is that no corporate level tax is imposed on the corporation's income.
 Instead, corporate level income is treated as having been received by the shareholders, whether or not such income was actually distributed, and is taxed at the shareholder level.
-An S-corporation that was previously a C-corporation is subject to a corporate level tax (i) if it realizes a gain on the disposition of assets that were appreciated (i.e., the fair market value exceeded the tax basis) on the date the S election became effective and the disposition occurs within 10 years of that date260 and (ii) on its excess net passive income (subject to certain limits and adjustments) if it has subchapter C earnings and profits and more than 25% of its gross receipts for the year is passive investment income.261
+An S-corporation that was previously a C-corporation is subject to a corporate level tax (i) if it realizes a gain on the disposition of assets that were appreciated (i.e., the fair market value exceeded the tax basis) on the date the S election became effective and the disposition occurs within 10 years of that date (subject to certain temporary exceptions enacted in 2009 and 2010)265 (subject to certain very limited exceptions reducing the 10-year recognition period for certain taxpayers in the 2009, 2010 and 2011 tax years),266 and (ii) on its excess net passive income (subject to certain limits and adjustments) if it has subchapter C earnings and profits and more than 25% of its gross receipts for the year is passive investment income.267

-A shareholder's deduction for S-corporation losses is limited to the sum of the amount of the shareholder's adjusted basis in his stock and in the corporation's indebtedness to him.
-To the extent a loss is not allowed due to this limitation, the loss generally is carried forward to the next year.
-263
+A shareholder's deduction for S-corporation losses is limited to the sum of the amount of the shareholder's adjusted basis in his stock and in the corporation's indebtedness to him.268 To the extent a loss is not allowed due to this limitation, the loss generally is carried forward to the next year.269

 (b) Eligibility for S-Corporation Status.
-To be eligible for S-corporation status, a corporation must (i) be a domestic corporation (i.e., organized under the laws of a state of the United States), 264 (ii) have no more than 100 shareholders (for this purpose, stock owned by a husband and wife is treated as owned by one shareholder and all family members can elect to be treated as one shareholder), 265 (iii) have no more than one class of stock 266 and (iv) have no shareholders other than individuals who are residents or citizens of the U.S. and certain trusts, estates or exempt organizations (e.g., qualified employee benefit plans and I.R.C. § 501(c)(3) organizations).
-S-corporations may have a C-corporation as a
+To be eligible for S-corporation status, a corporation must (i) be a domestic corporation (i.e., organized under the laws of a state of the United States),270 (ii) have no more than 100 shareholders (for this purpose, stock owned by a husband and wife is treated as owned by one shareholder and all family

-259 See I.R.C. § 336 (1998); I.R.C. § 337 (1988).
+264 See I.R.C. § 336 (1998); I.R.C. § 337 (1988).

-260 I.R.C. § 1374 (1989); Treas.
-Reg. § 1.1374-1 (2005).
+265 I.R.C. § 1374 (1989); Treas.
+Reg. § 1.1374-1 (2005); but see temporary exceptions in Sec.
+2014 of Small Business Jobs Act of 2010, P.L.
+111-240; Sec.
+1251 of American Recovery and Reinvestment Act of 2009, P.L.
+111-5.